Razer1724/docs_updated/assets/Extra/Model Maker Role.md

 - Don't add reverb, equalize, or alter the demo in any way, as it won't be a faithful representation of the model.
 It must be the raw, unmodified output from the inference.

 - Trimming silences at the beginning/end of the audio demo is allowed. :icon-check-circle:
 ###### ‎
 ***
+#### :icon-chevron-right: Is a robotic or non-human voice.
+- Robotic, sound effect and drum models will also be rejected, because with these types of voices it is difficult to determine if you know how to clean a dataset properly.

+- However once you get model maker you will be able to post robotic, sound effect or drum models.
+###### ‎
+***
 ###### ‎